Updated June 8, 2023

 How to develop courage?

-How to develop Conflict Management Skills?
+How to Develop Conflict Management Skills?

-How to develop decision making skills?
+How to develop decision-making skills?

-How to develop Political Competencies?
+How to Develop Political Competencies?

 How to develop Influence Skills?

-Area Competence / Expertise
+10. Area Competence / Expertise

 How to develop Area Competencies?

-- Support that is provided by the Executive Leadership
+- Support provided by the Executive Leadership

 - The right people

-- Supportive environment of work
+- The supportive environment of work